What is a Land Broker?

 The legal description of the section highlighted in the diagram below would be written as: 1 – 87 – 18 – W4 Sec.
 Twp.
 Rge.
 Meridian (PICTURE in cell D16)

 What is difference between real estate agent and land broker?

 Real estate agents have a professional license to help people buy, sell, and rent primarily residential real estate.
 Land brokers are real estate agents who have completed additional training and licensing requirements.
-Similar to the way some laywers specialize in real estate transactions while other may be litigators or family lawyers, a land broker specializes in marketing and the transaction of land.
+Similar to the way some lawyers specialize fortunes in real estate transactions while others may be litigators or family lawyers, a land broker specializes in marketing and the transaction of land.

 How much does it cost to buy a farm or ranch?

-The cost of buying a farm or ranch in Alberta varries significantly from area to area, again, you’ll need to consult your local ALC.
+The cost of buying a farm or ranch in Alberta varies significantly from area to area, again, you’ll need to consult your local ALC.